woz-u/DS-Student-Resources/DS101-Basic-Statistics/DS101-Syllabus.md

 - Professionals: PC (Windows) or Mac.
 32-64 GB ram, 2-8TB SSD, Intel Core i9, AMD Ryzen 9/Threadripper, or Apple M1 Max Chipsets.

 - It is requirement that you are able to download programming resources to your laptop/desktop for this class.
-This means you need a steady-state internet high-bandwidth connection.
+(This means you need a steady internet high bandwidth connection.)

 - You are required to have a quiet place to study and be able to focus on the material.